Tochukz/Serverless/Serverless-Framework/README.md

 ```
 $ serverless deploy
 ```
-The will use the provider you created to deploy to your AWS account or your AWS CLI credential.
+The will use the provider you created or your AWS CLI credential to deploy to your AWS account.
 After the deployment, you should see the API endpoint in the terminal output.

 __API Info__
-To see details about your serverless application run
+To see details about your running serverless application
 ```
 $ serverless info
 ```